fengalin/media-toc/README.md

 ## Split the audio stream into one file per chapter

-Currently, only the first audio stream can be exported.
+Currently, `media-toc` can only export the first audio stream.

 1. Open a media with a table of contents, define the chapters as explained in [this how-to](#how-to-create-the-toc) or open a media for which you already defined a table of contents (see [this how-to](#how-to-save-the-toc)).